 Economic literacy gives leaders a better foundation from which to make decisions that will affect them as consumers, workers, producers, investors, and as citizens.
 Economic literacy also provides the tools for understanding one’s economic world and how to interpret events that will either directly or indirectly affect oneself and one’s businesses.
 This session will cover both macro and micro economics in order for participants to understand how outside pressures will affect business decisions and leadership challenges.
 Additionally, major concepts in accounting and finance will be discussed.
 Across public and private sectors alike, it is impossible to operate without knowledgeable and highly-skilled accounting and finance professionals.
 This session will explore core concepts that all leaders must understand for key decision-making within their organizations.

 April 27, 2019 - Entrepreneurship: Dr. Kevin Cox

 The entrepreneurial spirit is important whether you want to start your own business, or simply take your business unit to the next level.
 This session will encourage participants to be entrepreneurial leaders that find sustainable solutions to economic and social problems.
 The session will include a panel of successful female entrepreneurs who will share some of their pitfalls and how they were able to overcome obstacles to achieve success.

 Under-representation of women in senior leadership positions is related to the subtle, often self-imposed barriers of fear and risk-aversion.
-Organizations with few women in senior positions are inadvertently sending the message that being female is a leadership liability and thereby discourage their own up-and-coming female leaders.
 In this session, participants will learn where their fears come from, and to replace fears with courage in order to break the glass ceiling.
 This session is highly experiential including an optional walk over broken glass to represent someone who has broken through the glass ceiling and championed her goals.